-The striking features of a canyon are very steep cliffs with deep valleys running through them.
+The striking features of a canyon are cliffs with deep valleys running through them.
 They are formed where rocks are stratified horizontally and are associated with rocks that do not have uniform resistance to erosion.

 A few of the world’s spectacular canyons include

 1. Colca Canyon, Peru is 13,650ft deep and 45 miles long

 2. Grand Canyon, Arizona USA, is about 5,249ft deep and about 277miles long

 3. Fish River Canyon, Namibia, is about 1800ft deep and 100miles long